serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

 | SSH_USER        | The username you created on the server here, e.g., "github-actions" |
 | SSH_PRIVATE_KEY | The private key you generated on the server here                    |

-The following will configure serverpod and the database:
+The following secrets configure serverpod and the database:

 | Secret Name                           | Value                                                                                                                                        |
 | ------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |